Capri205/OBGameplayAdjuster/README.md

 # OBGameplayAdjuster
-Minecraft bukkit/spigot plugin to enforce various gameplay settings.
+Minecraft bukkit/spigot plugin to enforce various gameplay settings.<br>

 Use the /gpa to get the usage message

-Useful for PVP servers where you want to enforce particular rules such as auto deop of op'd players.
+Useful for PVP servers where you want to enforce particular rules such as auto deop of op'd players.<br>

-The compiled jar file is also in the target folder of the repo so can be downloaded directly from there.
-This is also the complete Eclipse project so it should import into Eclipse (I was using Oxygen.3.a Release 4.7.3a).
+This was a requested feature for some of our PlayerServers users who want to PVP and don't trust each other :-)<br>
+More to come!

-Compiled for 1.17 and Java 16, but should work with older versions (up to a point).
+Compiled for 1.18 and Java 17, but should work with older versions (up to a point).